Skip to main content

 • --expect-final: wait for a final Gateway response.

-• --browser-profile <name>: choose a browser profile (default from config).
+• --browser-profile <name>: choose a browser profile (default: openclaw, or browser.defaultProfile).

 Quick start (local)